 No longer just a destination for managers and businessmen, Milan was already the arrival point of cultural tourism before Expo 2015: the relaunch of the Navigli, the multiplication of exhibitions, and the opening of new museums have attracted a large number of new visitors to the city.

-Given the large number of people, Milan has had to expand its accommodation offers, and today, more than yesterday, is ready to welcome its tourists in its many hotels, bed & breakfast, apartments, and hostels, scattered in every area of the city.
+Given a large number of people, Milan has had to expand its accommodation offers, and today, more than yesterday, is ready to welcome its tourists in its many hotels, bed & breakfast, apartments, and hostels, scattered in every area of the city.
 Alongside the large and luxurious hotel chains, you will also find more modest and welcoming hotels, comfortable rooms for rent, family bed & breakfasts, and even extravagant Art Nouveau houses from the early 1900s.
 It is not easy to find a room at a good price, especially in the city center and at international events.
 Prices start from 80 € per night in a 3-star hotel and then go up.
 The advice is to book in advance.
 All accommodations are perfectly connected with the center of Milan, thanks to an efficient and functional transport system, so if you want to save a little bit you can choose to sleep in the suburbs, without having to worry about travel.